Why The 70’s ‘Star Trek’ Board Game Holds Up Today

 Also has a modular board!
 Ooooh!
 So futuristic!

 The goal of each player is to complete 3 missions then return to their homeworld.
 The first player to do this, wins!
-At the start of the game, each player is given 4 mission cards which they keep secret.
+Each player is given 4 mission cards at the start of the game.
+They keep these cards secret.
 Most of the mission cards are simply to have visited a certain type of location.
 But some do get slightly more clever.

 On each player’s turn, they will either move 1 space using impulse speed, or roll 2 dice and move that many spaces, ‘bouncing’ off of any dead ends reached, like at a planet.
 If a player lands on an unexplored location, they draw a Star Card and reveal to all players what that location is.